ory/docs/docs/kratos/quickstart.md

 Setting a password that doesn't violate these policies, we will be immediately redirected to the Dashboard:

+# NEEDS SCREENSHOT

 By using "logout" you will be redirected to the log in screen again an will be able to use the credentials just set up to log in!

 ### Understanding how Login and Registration works

+Head over to the [Self-Service Flows Chapter](./self-service/flows/index.md) for a in-depth explanation of how the individual flows work.

 #### Configuration Used

 You can find all configuration files for this quickstart guide in `./contrib/quickstart` and `./quickstart.yml`.
+To understand what each of those individual configuration files are doing, you must consult the other chapters of this documentation.

 In the future, this guide will support more use cases such as:

 - Activate account after sign up and before log in
 - Use GitHub to login in and sign up
+- Use PostgreSQL / MySQL instead of SQLite

 ## Cleaning up Docker

-You can further ex
+To clean everything up, you need to bring down the Docker Compose environment and remove all mounted volumes.

 ```shell script
 docker-compose -f quickstart.yml down -v